purduesigbots/pros-docs/v5/okapi/api/control/async/async-pos-pid-controller.rst

 flipDisable
 ~~~~~~~~~~~

-Changes whether the controll is off or on.
-Default does nothing.
+Changes whether the controller is off or on.
+Turning the controller on after it was off will cause
+the controller to move to its last set target, unless it was reset in that time.

 .. tabs ::
    .. tab :: Prototype